 We live in a society where people can easily feel a need to put on a fake front that they’re perfectly okay.
 Sometimes, though, it’s the exact opposite.
-Teens, and even some adults, have started glorifying sickness and pain, in order to seek attention.
+Teens and even some adults have started glorifying sickness and pain, in order to seek attention.
 When people use it for attention, it causes the people who actually need to be heard out to end up being shut out because they are viewed as just another one of “those”.
-But, there has to be balance to this chaos.
+But, there has to be a balance to this chaos.
 People have to start speaking out, in a healthy way.

 Now, I am not saying walk up to people you know will judge you and tell them your deepest darkest secrets.
 Trust me, I have been down that road too; trusting every single person that I come in contact with.
 Sometimes, they weren’t always looking out for me…and then I have gotten really hurt.
 Matthew 7:6 says, “Do not give dogs what is sacred; do not throw your pearls to pigs.
 If you do, they may trample them under their feet, and turn and tear you to pieces.”

 I am saying this: people need to know they are not alone.
 That is why I want to talk about the topic of depression for the next few weeks, to comfort someone.
 I have noticed that sometimes in the church or as Christians, we don’t think we are allowed to struggle or be negative.
 But God tells you to come as you are regardless of your current circumstance; not put on a mask and show the world what you wish you were.
 God still sees exactly who you are and the sooner you’re willing to admit who you are as well, the sooner you can move forward.